sentioxyz/docs/references/quotas-and-limits.md

   * [get table item](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/get\_table\_item) for Aptos
 * Every Sentio API request costs **1** Sentio Unit.

-{% hint style="success" %}
+> ✅
+>
-"Logical" means the emission from the processor.
+> "Logical" means the emission from the processor.
 We do not charge the actual physical storage data, which could often be more than what users actually submit in processor.
-{% endhint %}

 ## Backfill